MSc Health Data Analytics and Machine Learning Offer Holders

-The programme will start in the first week of October 2020 with an induction week, week commencing Monday 5th October 2020.
+If you have any queries about your offer of study, please contact via firstname.lastname@example.org as soon.
+The programme will start in the first week of October 2021 with an induction week, week commencing Monday 4th October 2021.

-To this effect, a Global Disease Masterclass seminar series will run throughout the Autumn term and students will be able to join these added value sessions on-campus, if they are able to do so and capacity/space permitting (a booking system will be in place).
-The sessions will also be available for students to access online.
+To this effect, a Global Disease Masterclass seminar series will run throughout the Autumn term.
+The sessions be available for students to access online.
 This seminar series will not be compulsory for students to attend but provides access to and added value interaction as part of seminars/lectures from world-leading researchers within the fields of Public Health and Epidemiology.

 More information will follow regarding induction and enrolment as part of your Induction/Welcome pack later in the Summer.